sara-sabr/ITStrategy/wip-tec/en/IITB_KPIs.md

 `service ratio = service requests / service personnel`

-For the development side, there would be multiple metrics, some of them being influences by the evolution toward DevOps, e.g.:
+For the development side, there would be multiple metrics, some of them being influenced by the evolution toward DevOps, e.g.:

 - `report ratio = reports generated / development personnel`
 - `release ratio = versions deployed / development personnel`